Health Insurance

 Is hypertension considered a pre-existing disease for insurance?

 Yes, if diagnosed before purchasing the policy.
-It's subject to a 2–4 year waiting period, after which hypertension-related claims are covered normally.
+It's subject to a waiting period of up to 36 months – the IRDAI cap – rather than a 2–4 year waiting period, after which hypertension-related claims are covered normally.

 How much extra do hypertension patients pay for health insurance?